Create an interrupt object.

 #include <zircon/syscalls.h> zx_status_t zx_interrupt_create(zx_handle_t src_obj, uint32_t src_num, uint32_t options, zx_handle_t* out_handle);

-zx_interrupt_create() creates an interrupt object which represents a physical
+zx_interrupt_create() creates an interrupt object that represents a physical

 or virtual interrupt.